 Why Are Gems Magnetic?

 2) Friction, which causes resistance to movement of a gem when the gem is attracted to a magnet, is mostly eliminated.
 There are a couple of ways to reduce friction: the pendulum method, and the floatation method.
 The old pendulum method is a less sensitive method because it is hampered by the weight of the gem, and it is more cumbersome to use.
 We use only the simplest and most effective method: floatation of the gem on a raft in water (see page 2 of How to Use a Magnet for details).

 These metal oxides can act as coloring agents (chromophores).
 For example, the green color of Emeralds is due to the presence of chromium and/or vanadium oxides.
 The blue color of Indicolite Tourmaline is due to iron ions within iron oxides.
 Color is the result of light interacting with electrons within a substance.
 As light rays pass through the crystal structure of a gem, metal ions absorb energy from various portions of the light spectrum, removing specific wavelengths and leaving others that we then perceive as color.
 This selective absorption of wavelengths gives rise to a large variety of colors and shades.

 Metal objects made from iron or iron compounds are noticeably attracted to a magnet.
 A familiar example is a paper clip that sticks to an office magnet.
-The strong attraction shown by the paper clip is an example of Ferromagnetism.
+The strong attraction shown by the paper clip is an example of Ferromagnetism (ferro refers to iron).
 The office magnet and paper clip are both composed of ferromagnetic materials, and if we rub a paper clip across the surface of the magnet, the clip becomes magnetized.
 It retains some of the magnetic field induced by the magnet.
 The induced magnetic field of the paper clip is then strong enough to move a compass needle.
 This simple experiment is an interesting demonstration of ferromagnetism.